Shyness, its definition, as well as others, for the sake of comparison.

 Shy — 1. bashful, retiring 2. easily frightened away 3.
 Suspicious, distrustful, or wary.
 4. Reluctant

-Selfless — having little concern for oneself, especially with regard to fame, position, money, etc., unselfish.
+Selfless — having little concern for oneself, especially concerning fame, position, money, etc., unselfish.
 Altruistic, humanitarian.

-I fall into parts of each of these definitions, which I would wager many folks do.
+I fall into parts of each of these definitions, which many folks do.

 Internalizing my true thoughts about what is going on around me is what I have always done.
 Although less so these days, I still engage in this kind of retiring behavior.
-When acting out my shyness I am examining and reflecting my observations and experiences without directly dealing with judgement from others.
-I can sit with my own thoughts, become angry, frustrated, jealous, happy, amazed and then set them free without retribution.
+When acting out my shyness, I am examining and reflecting on my observations and experiences without directly dealing with judgment from others.
+I can sit with my own thoughts, experiencing anger, frustration, jealousy, happiness, and amazement, and then set them free without retribution.

-When looking at the definition of shyness, this behavior could be described as “being easily frightened” away by the judgements of others.
-Essentially avoiding conflict.
+When examining the definition of shyness, this behavior can be described as being easily intimidated by the judgments of others, essentially avoiding conflict.

 We have all experienced being stabbed in the back.
 And as a hypersensitive being, those are events one does not forget easily.
-Most of the backstabbing comes from people who did not give me the time of day or chose their own narrow minded perspective.
+Most of the backstabbing comes from people who did not give me the time of day or chose their own narrow-minded perspective.
 Or worse, basing those perspectives on false information.
-This is one of the main drawbacks with being shy.
-The shield intended to protect me, but left me open to judgement anyway because of my silence.
+This is one of the main drawbacks of being shy.
+The shield intended to protect me, but left me open to judgment anyway because of my silence.

 Selflessness and Protecting the True Self

-When digging deeper into some long held beliefs, I realize that my shyness essentially shields me from my true self.
-In addition, I have figured out that what I am doing in my shyness is not only protecting myself, but protecting the feelings of others.
-Which sounds a lot like selflessness; a concern for others at the expense of my own truth.
+When I dig deeper into some long-held beliefs, I realize that my shyness essentially shields me from my true self.
+In addition, I have figured out that what I am doing in my shyness is not only protecting myself, but also protecting the feelings of others.
+Which sounds a lot like selflessness; a concern for others at the expense of my truth.

-This is an all too common behavior among women, especially.
+This is an all-too-common behavior among women, especially.
 Carrying the burden of culturally induced female expectations and doing it with a forced smile.
-Pretending everything is hunky-dory by retreating into the business of being who we are suppose to be, which is anything but our true selves.
+Pretending everything is hunky-dory by retreating into the business of being who we are supposed to be, which is anything but our true selves.

 This is where a great deal of my anger manifests.
-Suppressing what is true in order to keep the peace creates a deep and weighted resentment deep within my subconscious.
+Suppressing what is true in order to maintain peace creates a deep and lasting resentment within my subconscious.
 I have been holding on to a great deal of that anger from childhood.
-Which still rears it’s ugly head on occasion.
+Which still rears its ugly head on occasion.

 Shyness Includes Self Centeredness

-Being the oldest of the four siblings, there was little time to be by myself.
-As my parents were tending to the needs of the younger members of the family.
+Being the oldest of the four siblings, there was little time to be by myself as my parents were tending to the needs of the younger members of the family.
 I was often left to my own devices when I could take care of myself.
-Pretty normal for kids growing up in the 60's.
+Typical for children growing up in the 1960s.

-I can openly admit now that I was never an active participant in the lives of my siblings.
-Yes, I was expected to babysit when I was a teenager, but I was that one child that preferred to be left alone.
-My preference had nothing to do with not caring for my siblings, it’s just that I was in my head more than I wasn’t.
+I can now openly admit that I was never an active participant in my siblings' lives.
+Yes, I was expected to babysit when I was a teenager, but I was the one child who preferred to be left alone.
+My preference had nothing to do with not caring for my siblings; it’s just that I was in my head more than I wasn’t.

 Once puberty hit, I was often labeled the moody, emotional one of the family.
 I rarely smiled, always angry at something.

-Via reading and writing I discovered that shyness at its core is indeed self centeredness.
-Which most of society deems selfish.
+Via reading and writing, I discovered that shyness at its core is indeed self-centeredness, which most of society deems selfish.
 I disagree, unequivocally.
-Not with the fact that shyness is being self centered, but that being self centered is somehow selfish.
-That wanting to know yourself, be in your own skin, love yourself or even just like yourself, is somehow wrong.
+Not with the fact that shyness is being self-centered, but that being self-centered is somehow selfish.
+That wanting to know yourself, be in your skin, love yourself, or even just like yourself, is somehow wrong.

 This assessment offends me.